 - Every passenger must put on a facial mask.
 Although the government had the one passenger per taxi policy during the heat of the pandemic, this is however no longer enforced.

-- Non-immigrant visa emergency, visa interview waiver, and mission critical services only.
+- Non-immigrant visa emergency, visa interview waiver, F, M, J visa interviews, and mission critical services.